woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/createdb.rst

 Creating a spatial database from the command line
 -------------------------------------------------

-You can also create a PostGIS database from the command line using the ``createdb`` command.
+You can also create a PostGIS database from the command line with the ``createdb`` command.

 .. code-block::  console